Notifications#

 When a notification is created, its secret_params

-are automatically masked and stored in a mlrun project secret.
+are automatically masked and stored in an mlrun project secret.

-The name of the secret is built from the hash of the params themselves (So if multiple notifications use the same secret, it won't waste space in the project secret).
+The name of the secret is built from the hash of the parameters themselves (so if multiple notifications use the same secret, it doesn't waste space in the project secret).

 Inside the notification's secret_params